 Despite the fact that sexual harassment is prohibited by state and federal law, it remains unfortunately common in the workplace.
 Whether the sexual harassment at-issue has been occasional or consistent, it may give rise to a legitimate claim for which the injured party can claim significant damages.
-At Berg Plummer Johnson & Raval, LLP, our attorneys have years of experience successfully litigating sexual harassment claims for both employees and employers.
+At Berg Plummer Johnson & Raval, LLP, our Houston sexual harassment lawyers have years of experience successfully litigating sexual harassment claims for both employees and employers.
 Our Houston-based lawyers can assist you in achieving your objectives in favorably resolving the dispute in an efficient manner.

 Sexual Harassment Basics